theiagen/wm_training_202205/docs/exercises/exercise_01.md

 - Part 2: Writing a WDL task and workflow to capture this functionality

 ## Part 1 - Exploring FASTQ-SCAN
-**1.1:** From your training VM, navigate to the training_data directory and launch an interactive docker container using the StaPH-B Docker Image for fastq-scan version 0.4.4: ```docker run --rm -it -v $PWD:/data staphb/fastq-scan:0.4.4```.
+**1.1:** From your training VM, launch an interactive docker container using the StaPH-B Docker Image for fastq-scan version 0.4.4: `docker run --rm -it -v ~/wm_training/data/:/data staphb/fastq-scan:0.4.4`.

-**1.2:** Use the [fastq-scan documentation](https://github.com/rpetit3/fastq-scan/blob/master/README.md) to write a one-liner that:
+**1.2:** Use the [fastq-scan documentation](https://github.com/rpetit3/fastq-scan/blob/master/README.md) and the read data within the container to write a one-liner that:
 - Calcaultes the total number of reads within a gzipped fastq file and
 - Writes this value (INT) to a file called `TOTAL_READS`